 Advising Community Dialogues

-In 2020, we shifted from holding Coffee Talks to facilitating what we are now calling Advising Community Dialogues.
+In 2020, we shifted from Coffee Talks to facilitating what we are now calling Advising Community Dialogues.
 The shift in title stems from our goal to create a space for collective dialogue that increases advisor competencies, specifically related to equity.
 These sessions will provide an opportunity for the advising community to connect more regularly while working remotely.
 The basic format includes an informational/large group discussion session followed by a relational/small group discussion session in the following week.
 We encourage the advising community to engage as fully as possible and prioritize attendance at these virtual events.

 - April 20, 2021 | 9:00am-10:15am